Converse Attention Knowledge Transfer for Low-Resource Named Entity Recognition: Converse Attention Network

-The embeddings $W=(\mathbf{w}_1,\cdots,\mathbf{w}_m)$ are used as inputs to the BiLSTM.
-In each direction, the representations of each input words are modeled with a single hidden state.
-Given an initial value, every time step, the model consumes an input word and changes its hidden state recurrently.
-Take the forward LSTM for example.
-Denoting the initial state as $\overrightarrow{\bm{r}}^0$, the recurrent state transition step for calculating $\overrightarrow{\bm{r}}^1,\cdots,\overrightarrow{\bm{r}}^{m+1}$ is defined as follows \cite{graves2005framewise}:
+Secondly, BiLSTM takes the sentence $s$ as input to obtain contextual representations of words.
+In each direction, the representation of each input word is modeled with a single hidden state.
+Given an initial value, every time step, LSTM consumes an input word and obtains its hidden state recurrently.
+Take the forward LSTM as an example. the recurrent state denoted as $\overrightarrow{\bm{r}}_k$ for the $k$th word $s_k$ is obtained as follows: